JulianR0/monstermod-redo/README.md

 - Add configurations to change AI behaviour.
 - Optimize code and enhance the AI.
 - Create "tool" entities for easier map customization.
+- Do more fixes not covered in Tier 4.

 What will the future hold after all Tiers has been completed?